UPD and TCP protocols

-UPD and TCP protocols are used to transmit data, packets of information, across the internet based on IP address.
-While these are not the only protocols available for transmitting data, TCP is the most commonly used of the two.
-This article will briefly explain the differences between the two.
+are used to transmit data — or packets of information — across the internet based on IP address, with TCP being the most popular of the two.
+This article will briefly explain the differences between the UDP and TCP protocols

 ) is a non-connection oriented protocol.
 Simply put, when machine A sends packets to machine B, the stream is nondirectional.
-The data transmission is done without warning the recipient (the machine B), and the recipient receives the data without making an acknowledgment to the transmitter (the machine A).
+This means that the data transmission is done without warning the recipient (the machine B), and the recipient receives the data without making an acknowledgment to the transmitter (the machine A).